DingXiaoH/RepVGG/README.md

 This is a super simple ConvNet architecture that achieves over 80% top-1 accuracy on ImageNet with a stack of 3x3 conv and ReLU!
 This repo contains the pretrained models, code for building the model, training, and the conversion from training-time model to inference-time.

+You can use repvgg.py to build models and train with your code.
+I am working on an extremely simple training script in the style of the pytorch official example.

 # Abstract